Floppy/vert-letter/README.md

-# Plan Vert
+# Plan Santa Clara

-## An open letter to the Rails Core team and Ruby community
+## A Petition for a Just, Inclusive, and Accountable Realignment for the Ruby on Rails Community

-David Heinemeier Hansson (DHH) has publicly published writings that make clear he holds [racist](https://web.archive.org/web/20250920182553/http://world.hey.com/dhh/as-i-remember-london-e7d38e64) and [transphobic](https://web.archive.org/web/20250920061926/https://world.hey.com/dhh/gender-and-sexuality-alliances-in-primary-school-at-cis-97f66c06) views, as well as a number of other traits [undesirable](https://tomstu.art/the-dhh-problem) in any figurehead and community leader.
+We affirm that the Rails ecosystem should be a space where marginalized people can participate, lead, and thrive.
+Leadership choices shape norms.
+David Heinemeier Hansson (DHH) has published statements that many experience as [racist](https://web.archive.org/web/20250920182553/http://world.hey.com/dhh/as-i-remember-london-e7d38e64), [transphobic](https://web.archive.org/web/20250920061926/https://world.hey.com/dhh/gender-and-sexuality-alliances-in-primary-school-at-cis-97f66c06), and otherwise exclusionary.
+These patterns—alongside a set of [documented concerns](https://tomstu.art/the-dhh-problem)—are out of step with an equitable, safety-centered community.

-We, the undersigned, call upon the Rails Core team and the wider Ruby community, to:
+We, the undersigned—contributors, maintainers, users, and impacted community members—call on the Rails Core team and the wider Ruby community to:

-1. cut ties with DHH and his work from this point forward
+1. Publicly and materially decouple the project from DHH’s leadership and platform.
+Rails should not be symbolically or practically stewarded by someone whose rhetoric undermines the dignity and safety of marginalized groups.
+Center those closest to harm in agenda-setting, resourcing, and cultural norms.
-2. hard fork Rails and associated projects to a new name and development free from his influence
+2. Enable and resource a community-led, horizontally governed fork of Rails and adjacent projects, with a new name and a development model that rejects gatekeeping.
+Distribute decision-making across accountable bodies; integrate global perspectives; and normalize critique from queer, feminist, disability, decolonial, and worker-centered lenses.
-3. adopt a modern Code of Conduct with suitable community governance
+3. Adopt and enforce a survivor-centered Code of Conduct with clear processes, transparent outcomes, and proportional remedies.
+Establish participatory governance—consensus-seeking where feasible, clearly scoped delegation where necessary—paired with ongoing anti-oppression training, cultural competency audits, and trauma-informed accountability.

-If a forked Rails project can meet these criteria, we pledge to support and cheerlead it to the best of our ability, and will make efforts to change our Rails code to use it at the earliest opportunity.
+If a fork emerges that operationalizes these commitments—and recognizes the often uncompensated labor of Black, Indigenous, and People of Color, trans and non-binary contributors, disabled folks, and others historically pushed to the margins—we will show up.
+We will leverage our platforms, contribute labor and expertise, and migrate our Rails deployments when viable.
+Our aim is a healthier, more just, and genuinely open ecosystem—one that resists carceral and proprietary logics and builds toward liberatory, community-accountable futures.

 <!-- Please add your name in alphabetical order! -->
 |Name|Project/Affiliation|Contact|